springtimesoft/raygun_magento2/Readme.md

 #### The Official Raygun error tracking tool for Magento 2

-Allowing you to be aware of issues as they happen on your Magento 2 site.
+Allowing you to be aware of issues as they happen in your Magento 2 site.

 * Immediate registry of errors allows you to fix bugs proactively